• Skip to main content

 Step 5 - When fully cooked, remove chicken to a cutting board and shred it with two forks.
 Return it back to the chili.

-Step 6 - Add fresh lime juice and cilantro (or leave them on the side as optional toppings).
 Top your chili with all your favorite toppings, cheese, avocado, cilantro, tortilla chips and a dollop of sour cream or plain yogurt!

-Tips
+Chef Tips

-Recipe FAQ's
+Recipe FAQs

 What goes with Southwest Chicken Chili?

-Is Chicken Chili Gluten Free?
+Is Chicken Chili Gluten-Free?

-Yes, this chili is naturally gluten free!
+Yes, this chili is naturally gluten-free!
 Chili is thickened with all those hearty tomatoes and beans, so no flour is needed as a thickener!
-Make sure to use a gluten free tortilla chip for topping.
+Make sure to use a gluten-free tortilla chip for topping.

 Can I make this Southwestern Chicken Chili Vegan?